 Safe and Secure.
 SSL Encrypted.

-Many Third Culture Kids spend the majority of their “young adulthood” moving from one country to the next in order to maintain their identity.
-To them, settling down means that their identity as a TCK dies.
-But there is a part of them that wants to settle down since its a natural part of adult life.
+Many Third Culture Kids spend the majority of their “young adulthood” moving from one country to the next in order to maintain their identity as a TCK.

 Learning How To Make Sacrifices

-The adult Third Culture Kid has to find different ways of mourning their connection, be it through regular visits, ornaments, maintaining friendships etc, until they have come to accept their settled life.
+The adult Third Culture Kid has to find different ways of mourning their connection, be it through regular visits, ornaments, maintaining friendships, or maintaining their knowledge of the language etc, until they have come to accept their settled life.

 Once this is done, the grieving process is over and the mental health issues associated with being an adult TCK are overcome.

 In other words, no more depression or anxiety.

 Next Article: Are you a Chameleon, Screamer, Wallflower or Adapter TCK?

 As you surely know by now, we’re all different.
 But little did you know that as Adult Third Culture Kids our personality can be boiled down to one of four types, the chameleon, the screamer, the wallflower and the adapter… READ MORE